-‘WandaVision’ Fan Theory Suggests One Of The Twins Will Break Down Wanda’s Reality
+'WandaVision' Fan Theory Suggests One Of The Twins Will Break Down Wanda's Reality

-A new installment of WandaVision hit Disney Plus early Friday morning, and the episode broke the mold of the ones prior to it.
-This was the first glimpse into the world outside of Westview, where the F.B.I. and S.W.O.R.D. are working together to figure out what is going on in Wanda’s bizarre reality.
+A new installment of WandaVision hit Disney+ early Friday morning, and the episode broke the mold of the ones prior to it.
+This was the first glimpse into the world outside of Westview, where the F.B.I. and S.W.O.R.D. are working together to figure out what is going on in Wanda's bizarre reality.

 The Reddit user based the theory on the premise that WandaVision is reminiscent of a famous Twilight Zone episode from the 1960s.
 In "It's a Good Life," a young boy has an entire town under his control as he has the ability to warp reality.
 According to the theorist, this boy created "horrors" and cast people away.

-The propsal then recalled a later installment of the Twilight Zone which expanded on the original story.
+The proposal then recalled a later installment of the Twilight Zone that expanded on the original story.
 The boy had grown up and had a child of his own, which changed everything.

-“His child was more powerful than him, and was able to undo her father’s changes to reality,” the theory continued.
-“I think when the “sitcom” gets to the 2000’s, one of Wanda’s children will be powerful enough to start tearing down the walls of the fallacy that she has constructed.”
+"His child was more powerful than him, and was able to undo her father's changes to reality," the theory continued.

 Fans of the series seemed to applaud the theory and expanded on it in the comments section.
 Many agreed that Billy would be the one to break down the walls, while some said it will be Vision who reverses Wanda's damage.